 What is Diffusion and Osmosis?

 Have you ever sprayed your favourite perfume or cologne in a room and noticed how the scent eventually fills up the entire space?
-Or maybe you’ve dropped a single drop of food colouring in a glass of water and watched it swirl and spread until the whole glass is coloured.
-These are everyday examples of a process called diffusion.
+Or maybe you drop a single drop of food colouring in a glass of water and watch it swirl and spread until the whole glass is coloured.
+These actions demonstrate a process called diffusion.

 Diffusion is like the ultimate sharing system of nature.
-It’s a process where particles move from an area where they’re packed closely together (high concentration) to an area where they’re spread out (low concentration), until they are equally distributed.
-It’s as if the particles are saying, “Hey, it’s crowded here, let’s move somewhere we have more space!”
+Particles move from areas where they’re packed closely together (high concentration) to areas where they’re spread out (low concentration) until they distribute evenly.
+It’s as if the particles say, “Hey, it’s crowded here; let’s move somewhere we have more space!”

 Now, let’s talk about osmosis.
 Imagine you’re really thirsty and you find a big jug of water.
 You’d naturally want to drink it, right?
 Well, in a way, osmosis is how water quenches its thirst.
 It’s a special type of diffusion where water moves across a semi-permeable membrane (a barrier that only lets certain things through) from an area of low solute concentration (more water) to an area of high solute concentration (less water).
 It’s as if water is trying to dilute the area where there’s too much solute, to create balance.